ALSETLab/Customized-RES-Models/README.md

 We have submitted a paper to the IEEE Transactions on Energy Conversion, which we would welcome you to cite as:

-> Fachini, Fernando, et al. "Using PHIL Setup for Developing Customized Open-Source Renewable Energy Models."
-IEEE Transactions on Energy Conversion (2024)
+> Fachini, Fernando, et al. "Customized Open-Source Renewable Energy Models Validated through PHIL Lab Experiments" IEEE Transactions on Energy Conversion (2024)

 ## Review of the ALSETLab Volta Facility